Downstreet looks to line up tenants as new apartments near completion

 Working with Upper Valley Services, Downstreet has pledged to lease three units to tenants whose household includes an individual with developmental disabilities.
 Downstreet also plans to work with Good Samaritan Haven in Barre for referrals of tenants who have recently been homeless to move into up to five units.

 With 30 parking spots on site, there is a spot for each unit and staff.
 Anderson noted that the parking lot will have four charging stations for electric vehicles.
-As for pets, just service animals will be allowed, she noted.
+Renewable energy also factors into the building’s design.
+A rooftop solar installation features 108 solar energy panels and heat pumps, Anderson said.
+The system’s estimated annual production is about 54,700 kilowatt hours of electrical power, which should account for about 30% of the building’s electrical use, she said.

 Prospective tenants will get a chance to tour the building once their applications are determined to be eligible for leasing a unit.
 The public will have an opportunity to see the new complex at the June 3 grand opening.